 - Being easily startled or frightened.

-- Self-destructive behavior, such as drinking too much or driving too fast.
+- Self-destructive behaviour, such as drinking too much or driving too fast.

 - Trouble sleeping.